- Yokohama-shi Top Page

 Kusaka Nagatani, where electricity came to the village

 Once upon a time, the lights were not on all day.
-The lights turned on at night, but it was turned off in the morning.
+There was a light at night, but it was turned off in the morning.

-By the time the electricity began to be turned on, the sales office turned on and off the electricity in the morning and evening.
+By the time the electricity began to be turned on and off the electricity in the morning and evening at the sales office.
 In other words, electricity did not flow to Nagatani Village during the day.

-It was around the end of the Taisho era.
-The electric light was turned on in Nagatani Village for the first time.
-In order to quickly pull the electric wires, we set up "electronic pole" regardless of whether it was in the rice field or in the mansion.
+It was at the end of the Taisho era.
+It was the first time that a light was turned on in Nagatani Village.
+In order to draw the electric wires immediately, we set up a "electric pole" anywhere in the rice field or in the mansion.

-With the arrival of electricity, the whole village was coming out, helping with the construction by pulling a telegraph pole and digging a hole.
+With the electricity coming, the whole village came out, and helped with the construction by taking telephone poles and digging holes.

-Until then, he was living in the light of the lamp.
-It was my child's job to look at this every morning, as the lamp turned black and darker.
-So the children were looking forward to seeing the lights on.
+Until then, I was living with the light of the lamp.
+It was my child's job to brush this every morning, as the lamp became black and light dark due to oil smoke.
+So the children were very excited to turn on the lights.

-There is about one light per house, and a long light line is pulled into the room where the family gathers.
+Lights are about one light per house, and a long light line is pulled into a room where families gather.

-The construction was over, and it was the day when the lights turned on.
+The construction was over, and it was a day when the lights were turned on.

-I started stray work early and waited for my grandpa, grandma, To-chan, mom, and all the children gathered under the lights and waited for electricity to come.
+After working early on the stray work, Grandpa, Grandma, Tochan, Mom, and all the children gathered under the lights and waited for the electricity to come.

-"Today is the day when the lights turn on.
-In Noba, the electricity glowed up in Nagatani as well."
+"Today is the day when the lights are turned on.
+The electricity was shining in Noba, and the electricity will soon come to Nagatani."

-And the people of the village office came, the villagers said.
+And when people from the village government office come, the villagers say

-He seemed to be leaving and entering the house, paying close attention to his front.
+He seemed to be leaving and entering the house, worried about the front of him.

-Perhaps the old people heard that electricity was flowing, and they thought that it would flow slowly from Noba, as if water was flowing.
+Perhaps old people had heard that electricity would flow, and thought it would flow slowly from Noba, as if water would flow.

 When the lights were turned on, the villagers spoke to their mouths, too bright.